Cost of LivingUpdated May 2026

 How Bloomington Compares Regionally for Cost of Living

 How does Bloomington stack up against nearby cities for cost of living?
 Terre Haute offers lower costs — Terre Haute at roughly $3,120.
 Indianapolis and Louisville run at similar or higher price points.
-Among midwestern metros of comparable size, Bloomington's cost index of 88 places it on the expensive end of the spectrum.
+Among midwestern metros of comparable size, Bloomington's cost index of 88 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Bloomington